hetalang/heta-specifications/math.md

 ## Boolean values

-Boolen constants: `true`, `false` can also be used as part of boolean expressions
+Boolean constants: `true`, `false` can also be used as part of boolean expressions

 ## Pre defined constants